 - Book your hunt

-It’s very serious business and a lengthy process.
-Probably why it’s also an extremely safe sport.
-But I think you get my point that when you get to go out one day and actually hunt, better yet harvest something, it’s a most glorious day!
-Other than the day your kid was born, it might just be the best day ever!!!
+Obtaining a hunting license and firearms is a serious and lengthy process.
+It’s also why hunting is a remarkably safe sport.
+My point is that when you finally get to go out and hunt, better yet, harvest, it becomes a glorious day!
+Other than the day your kid was born, it might be the best day ever!!!

-If you are remotely like me and you feel really bad that you just popped Daffy Duck and his friends, you are going to have to work on your hunting emotions if you intend to KEEP hunting.
+If you are remotely like me and feel wrong that you just popped Daffy Duck and his friends, you will have to work on your hunting emotions if you intend to KEEP hunting.
 Especially after all the effort you just put in above.

-What settles me down almost immediately is the thought that I intend to eat what I shot, otherwise I would have NEVER shot it in the first place!
-In other words, I took a life in order to preserve mine – and to the non-hunter or even anti-hunters out there, keep reading as I have a very big surprise for you and will elaborate.
+What settles me down almost immediately is the thought that I intend to eat what I shot – otherwise, I would have NEVER shot it in the first place!
+In other words, I took a life to preserve mine – and to the non-hunter or even anti-hunters out there, keep reading as I have a big surprise for you and will elaborate.

 The Food Chain

-You, me, the birds, the deer, the apple trees, we are all just part of a big food chain where one living thing consumes another.
-Here’s a simple fact you already know, if you don’t eat, you die.
-Here’s another fact, before there was farming we were nomads and EVERYONE was a hunter!
-Otherwise the human race would not exist today.
+You, me, the birds, the deer, and the apple trees are all part of a big food chain where one living thing consumes another.
+Here’s a simple fact you already know – if you don’t eat, you die.
+Here’s another fact – before there was farming, we were nomads, and EVERYONE was a hunter!
+Otherwise, the human race would not exist today.
 I touched on some of these topics in Hunting – Removing the Myths.

-My first thought here is really, seriously?
+My first thought here is, seriously?
 It’s the negativity of non-hunters that creates a stigma that’s supposed to make the hunter feel bad.
 It’s the root of all bad hunting emotions.
-Reality is the hunter is actually doing something that’s perfectly natural and normal.
-Something our ancestors did for survival and something that’s programmed into our DNA – regardless of our modern mentality.
-Think about this, if you took the most anti hunter on earth who hasn’t eaten in a week and you drop them in the woods, they’ll bludgeon a turkey to death with their bear hands.
+Reality is the hunter is doing something perfectly natural and normal.
+It’s something our ancestors did for survival and something that’s programmed into our DNA – regardless of our modern mentality.

 Things should be the other way around.
-I have one question for the non-hunter and that is where did you get your meat today?
-Just google “what percentage of the world is vegan” and you’ll see the answer is 1%.
+I have one question for the non-hunter – where did you get your meat today?
+Just google “what percentage of the world is vegan,” and you’ll see the answer is 1%.
 Stop and think about that.
 It means 99 out of 100 non-hunters or anti-hunters eat meat themselves.

 It is this very group of anti-hunters that criticize the hunter – without EVER giving a single thought to the fact that they killed many animals themselves!
-In fact, thousands of them over their lifetime.
-The only difference is they used their credit card at the grocery store to do it.
-No different than a hunter using a shotgun.
-It’s really hypocritical no matter how you look at it and it’s the root cause of fear or doubt in the new hunter’s mind.
+Thousands of them over their lifetime.
+The only difference is they used their credit card at the grocery store to kill.
+It’s no different than a hunter using a shotgun.
+It’s hypocritical, no matter how you look at it, and it’s the root cause of fear or doubt in the new hunter’s mind.

 The Luxuries of Wealthy Nations

-While the grocery store is a normal way of life for us, reality is that it’s not a neccesity.
+While the grocery store is an ordinary way of life for us, the reality is that it’s not a necessity.
 It’s technically a luxury.
-After all said above, if you don’t believe me just look at starving African nations or even disaster struck or war torn regions that don’t have food.
+After all, said above, if you don’t believe me, look at starving African nations or even disaster-struck or war-torn regions that don’t have food.
 Perhaps you can stop taking that grocery store for granted the next time you walk in.
-It’s a way of life for wealthy nations no matter how you look at it.
+It’s a way of life for wealthy nations, no matter how you look at it.

 What the Hunter Needs to Remember to Curb Hunting Emotions

-First and foremost, you need to remember that what you are doing is NOT WRONG.
+Firstly, remember that what you are doing is NOT WRONG.
 Just be respectful and harvest humanely and ethically.
 Then you have no reason to feel bad and incur these hunting emotions.
-It’s no different than fishing which is enjoyed by millions of people who are DOING THE SAME THING as the hunter, yet the amount of scrutiny they receive is far less if any.
+It’s no different than fishing, which is enjoyed by millions of people who are technically DOING THE SAME THING as the hunter, yet the amount of scrutiny they receive is far less, if any.

-The second thing to remember is that you actually have the decency, and let me stress decency, to harvest the animal yourself!
+The second thing to remember is that you have the decency, and let me stress decency, to harvest the animal yourself!
 The guy at the grocery store HAS NO IDEA how the animal they just bought was treated let alone killed.
-When someone buys food, all they care about is whether it’s fresh and what it costs .
-The health conscious will wonder if it’s “healthy” and they will look for additives.
+When someone buys food, all they care about is whether it’s fresh and what it costs.
+The health-conscious will wonder if it’s “healthy,” and they will look for additives.

 Take Advice from a Chicken

-Well not literally of course, I’m not crazy… Have you ever googled how chickens are “processed”?
+Well, not literally, of course, I’m not crazy!
+Have you ever googled how chickens are “processed”?
 Don’t bother, I’ll tell you.
-They are hung upside down on a factory processing line, electrically shocked so they don’t feel things and oddly, that’s somehow the humane part.
-Then a machine slices their throat.
+They are hung upside down on a factory processing line, electrically shocked so they don’t feel things, and oddly, that’s somehow the humane part.
+A machine then slices their throat.
 Does any of this sound humane?
 I don’t know.
-But then again, is any mass culling really humane?
+But then again, is any mass culling humane?

-What I do know is that the mass killing of chickens NEEDS to be done in order for people to eat.
+What I do know is that the mass killing of chickens NEEDS to be done for people to eat.
 There would be mass panic and hysteria as quick as tomorrow morning if the shelves were low, let alone empty.
-Proof is when covid initially arrived and the shelves were FULL but people still panicked.
+The proof is when COVID initially arrived, the shelves were FULL, but people still panicked.

-Getting back to chickens and whether it’s humane or not, it’s certainly not honourable nor does it come with an ounce of dignity.
-And if you still don’t believe me that chickens need to be mass processed, consider this for a second: About 650 million chickens a year are consumed in Canada!
+Getting back to chickens and whether it’s humane or not, it’s not honourable, nor does it come with an ounce of dignity.
+And if you still don’t believe me that chickens need to be mass-processed, consider this for a second: About 650 million chickens a year are consumed in Canada!
 It’s the number one source of meat.

 $5.99 per Pound

 The same people that right off hunters as jerks have reduced chickens down to $5.99 a lb.
-And they are outraged when it costs more and scream as to how are they going to feed their family.
-When there’s a special on wings, we run like mad so they don’t run out!
-We cook up a whole bunch and toss out the rest once our bellies are full.
-Guilty of it myself and admit it, so are you.
+And they are outraged when it costs more and scream about feeding their family.
+When there’s a special on wings we run like mad so they don’t run out!
+We cook up a whole bunch and toss the rest once our bellies are full.
+I am guilty and admit it, and so are you.

-Compare that to geese harvested in Canada, by hunters of course and that equates to around 500,000 a year.
-The hunter is not driven by price nor consumption.
-They are driven by nature and particularly their love of nature and being in it.
-They take only what they need and what they can eat.
-From experience, if there is a small morsel of hunted food in our house that we don’t use up, it drives me mad bonkers and I feel awful about it.
+Compare that to geese harvested in Canada by hunters, of course, and that equates to around 500,000 a year.
+Price or consumption does not drive the hunter.
+Instead, they are driven by nature, particularly their love of nature and being in it.
+They only take what they need and what they can eat.
+From experience, if there is a tiny morsel of hunted food in our house that we don’t use up, it drives me mad bonkers, and I feel awful about it.
 I not only took that life, I processed the meat myself with my bare hands.

 Hunting Emotions on Processing